-- Prescription medications- fill before surgery date - Tylenol, Ibuprofen- These will be the primary pain medications once you are off the prescription medications - Multivitamins- suggested to take 2 weeks before and after your surgery to promote healing - Vitamin C- 500mg 2x day can help your healing.
-Start 2 weeks before surgery - Straws (bendy type)- will help you drink more fluids to stay hydrated after surgery - Ice packs/frozen peas- can decrease pain, particularly on upper chest and sides - Chapstick - Arnica - start taking day after the surgery, can decrease bruising and pain - Wetwipes/babywipes for your skin- you will be restricted to sponge bathing after surgery and these will be nice to have - Neosporin or Bacitracin Ointment- to be used on incisions after the first follow-up appointment - Gauze pads (4x4 size)- these can be found in the pharmacy and may be useful after the first follow-up visit.
+- Prescription medications- fill before surgery date - Tylenol, Ibuprofen- These will be the primary pain medications once you are off the prescription medications - Vitamin C- 500mg 2x day can help your healing.
+Start 2 weeks before surgery - Straws (bendy type)- will help you drink more fluids to stay hydrated after surgery - Ice packs/frozen peas- can decrease pain, particularly on upper chest and sides - Chapstick - Cough Drops - your throat can be sore after having general anesthesia breathing tube - Wetwipes/babywipes for your skin- you will be restricted to sponge bathing the first two days after surgery and these will be nice to have - Neosporin or Bacitracin Ointment- to be used on incisions after the first follow-up appointment - Gauze pads (4x4 size)- these can be found in the pharmacy and may be useful after the first follow-up visit.
 Look for the non-sterile multi-packs as they are less expensive. - Gentle Foods- light food is best the first day or two after surgery so as not to upset the stomach.
-Ideas include crackers, soups, juice and clear soda, light soups, pudding, applesauce, yogurt, toast.
-Once your appetite returns, you can eat what sounds good. - Pillows and a comfortable place to rest after surgery- a recliner is helpful for getting up and down but any comfortable space is fine.
-You will not be sleeping on your side or stomach afterwards so having multiple pillows to arrange around you will help keep you comfortable. - Button-up shirts- These will be easiest to get in and out of for the first week after surgery.
-Bring one with you the day of surgery to go home in. - Soft, comfortable bras- You will be provided a bra to use for the first 4 weeks after the surgery, but after that, you will need to wear a soft, comfortable bra WITHOUT under-wires for about 6 weeks after the surgery.
+Ideas include crackers, juice and clear soda, light soups, pudding, applesauce, yogurt, toast.
+Once your appetite returns, you can eat what sounds good. - Pillows, donut pillows/BBL pillows and a comfortable place to rest after surgery- Look on Amazon for BBL pillows to have after your surgery.
+The goal is to keep pressure off of your buttocks where the fat has been grafted.
+It can migrate.
+Avoid sleeping on your back or side for 4-6 weeks. - Button-up shirts- These will be easiest to get in and out of for the first week after surgery.
+Bring one with you the day of surgery to go home in. - Soft, comfortable bras - Abdominal Binder - you will be provided with an abdominal binder but might like to have an additional binder if the original gets soiled.